yashcrest/vanilla-nodejs-rest-api/readme.md

 # MVC
 This projects is also using the concept of MVC (model, view, controller).
-Where the app is seperated in threee components.
+Where the app is seperated in three components.

 First component - Model:
 This represents the data and the business logic of the app.